-Death he effected to call exceptions

 Don't be afraid to ask questions

 Get to know your new boss

-10 Maintain your own personal health and wellness
+Maintain your own personal health and wellness

-10. N/A
+10. N/A o Maintain your own personal ficultif and welliess

 11. N/A

 12. N/A

 13. N/A

 14. N/A

-15. • Differences between the DVMO and SPHV role: As an SPHV your responsibilities primarily involved conducting your supervisory duties and enforcement activities within your duty station, while directly reporting any concerns to your FLS.
+15. IN/A Differences between the DVMO and SPHV role:

+15. J As an SPHV your responsibilities primarily involved conducting your supervisory duties and enforcement activities within your duty station, while directly reporting any concerns to your FLS.
 As a DVMO, your responsibilities primarily involve serving as a liaison between the District Office and internal and external stakeholders, while directly reporting to the DM/DDM.

-5 healthy habits: Prepare for the change and be open-minded Build relationships and a professional network Don't be afraid to ask questions Get to know your new boss Maintain your own personal health & wellness
+• 5 healthy habits:

+1. Prepare for the change and be open-minded

+Build relationships and a professional network

+3. Don't be afraid to ask questions

+4. Get to know your new boss

+5. Maintain your own personal health & wellness

 16. • Ask Questions - You might consider calling a colleague who is more experienced with this task or more familiar with this establishment to get a better understanding of any potential issues specific to this establishment.

-17. • Prepare/Ask Questions - You would prepare to draft your analysis and recommendation by conducting your own investigation, reviewing the information presented by the establishment in the appeal, reviewing the original noncompliance, and, if necessary, asking questions of the in-plant inspection team so that you can reach a sound and supportable recommendation.
+17. • Prepare/Ask Questions - You would prepare to draft your analysis and recommendation by conducting

+your own investigation, reviewing the information presented by the establishment in the appeal, reviewing the original noncompliance, and, if necessary, asking questions of the in-plant inspection team so that you can reach a sound and supportable recommendation.

-18. • Maintain your Personal Health and Well-being - Caregivers can feel the impact of caring for their loved ones in several different ways, including his/her ability to work, engage in social activities, and maintain good physical and mental health.
+18. • Maintain your Personal Health and Well-being - Caregivers can feel the impact of caring for their

+loved ones in several different ways, including his/her ability to work, engage in social activities, and maintain good physical and mental health.
 In this situation, you might consider taking some time to try to establish a healthier work/life balance by trying to get enough sleep, eating healthy foods, exercising, or even simply talking to someone.
-Remember, the Agency also has the Employee Assistance Program (EAP) in place to help you when the pressures of work, home life, or other stressore become overwhelming.
+Remember, the Agency also has the Employee Assistance Program (EAP) in place to help you when the pressures of work, home life, or other stressors become overwhelming.

 19. N/A

 20. N/A

-20. N/A

 21. N/A

 22. N/A

 23. N/A

+24. N/A

-N/A
+25. N/A

-25. - A Devenuel Wellinger Dien is a tool in which you identify an any within and wellinger at the tool by

 26. • A Personal Wellness Plan is a tool in which you identify areas within each wellness category that could use improvement in your daily life, and you create an action plan of goals you hope to achieve in each category.

 27. Comm on new job stressors:

 Developing a comfort level in a job that is still unfamiliar.

 Determining what level of flexibility is allowed.

-1 -

 It takes more energy to learn a new way of working, processes, and people.

+Having to figure out work/life balance all over again.

-Becoming familiar with all the new responsibilities and expectations.
+0 Becoming familiar with all the new responsibilities and expectations.
 Deciding the most appropriate way to set boundaries.

 28. N/A

 29. N/A

 30. N/A